awgrover/arduino-2-xod/dev-notes.md

 Philosophy of XOD
 [ ] the main way I see of doing things is to thread the object through the patch(methods).
 This enforces sequence.
 Using the abstract `gate`, I can also control when a patch fires (and then can use a bus-node for the object).
 That makes sense to me for simple patches, like `begin`.
 -- you've thought a lot more about how to program in XOD, and I don't think in XOD as well.
+-- you seem to treat the object as not-dirty-relevant, and use a trigger input to thread things. it is more tedious to wire up...
 -- How should a more interesting patch, like `set-pixel-color` work?
 Should it "fire" when the object is dirty?
 When any of the rgb is dirty?
 When anything is dirty?
 Should it not consider the object for is-dirty?
 I get confused thinking about it.
 What are patterns that work?
 -- Should simple "verb" patches ignore the object is-dirty?
 And thus have a "trigger"?
 It's seems easy to thread stuff together with the object, and not have to generate a trigger pulse all the time.
 E.g. `clear`.
 -- how do you "gang" several inputs? e.g. a `set-pixel-color` should wait for all of the `rgb` to be changed, not just a `r` updated. trigger is one way, but that seems tedious if you want to update just `r`.
 It's like one way is "gate this arg list", and another is "fire on any updated". what is best practice here?